 After the 1997 General Election, I joined the staff of Paddy Ashdown MP, working on internal communications between him as leader of the Liberal Democrats and the party members at large.
 When he stood down, I also moved on taking on a campaigns role in key constituencies in the south-west of England.

 In 1999, I relocated to Bournemouth and was elected to the borough council.
 I was elected again in 2003, and spent two years in the council’s cabinet leading on communications and community relations.
 I lost my seat in 2007.
-Ho hum.
-After 15 years as a councillor over the course of sixteen years, I was disappointed but not distressed!
+Ten years later, and back where I grew up (the Isle of Wight) I was elected a councillor again.

 After the 2001 General Election, I became public relations manager at the University of Portsmouth.
 My experience in developing campaign messages, drafting news releases and writing copy, was very useful in this role.
 As a lot of the university’s work is in scientific and technological fields, my physics and maths education was a great help working to communicate complex ideas to non-expert audiences.